-WDBA incurred \$41.0 million of direct expenses in the first quarter of 2022-23, compared to \$35.9 million in the prior year.
-As shown in the accompanying table, expenses are higher in the current year primarily due to increased work on the I-75 interchange.
+WDBA incurred \$46.5 million of direct expenses in the first quarter of 2023-24, compared to \$41.0 million in the prior year.
+As shown in the accompanying table, expenses are higher in the current year primarily due to an increase in construction work on the I-75 interchange, an increase in professional services and an increase in payroll and benefits driven by increased headcount.

 Internal services costs, as shown in the Statement of Operations, reflect expenses to support the Gordie Howe International Bridge Project, and consist primarily of salaries and benefits of employees not directly involved in the Project.
-WDBA incurred \$2.9 million of internal services costs in the first quarter of 2022-23, compared to \$2.8 million in the prior year.
+WDBA incurred \$3.2 million of internal services costs in the first quarter of 2023-24, compared to \$2.9 million in the prior year.
+The increase is primarily due to an increase in payroll and benefits driven by increased headcount.